opral/monorepo/inlang/source-code/editor/README.md

 ![editor banner image](https://cdn.jsdelivr.net/gh/inlang/monorepo@main/inlang/source-code/editor/assets/editor-header.png)

-# Translate software without having to code.
+# Edit translations with version control in a visual editor.

-The editor gives people without deeper technical knowledge the opportunity to work on the translations of software without having to touch code themselves.
+Fink enables translators to edit translations in a visual editor and submit them to your repository.
+It is a client-side application that pulls the translations from your repository into the browser and commits changes back to it.
+Contributors can easily submit translations by creating forks and pull requests within the editor.
 <br />

 Used by